 Are you into active sports that involve lots of perils – soccer, rugby, skating, motocross, volleyball, basketball?
 If you are, then one of your dreads is definitely injuries that can dislocate, sprain or, worse, fracture your bones.
 The fear is well-founded indeed.
 Trauma to the shoulder is among the most common.
 This can mean separated shoulder, broken collar bone, or a fractured shoulder blade.
+Is there a way to prevent these injuries?
+Nothing can replace a lifestyle change, but such is definitely a big no-no. So, preventive medicine is a good solution and orthopedic shoulder brace can do in the meantime.

 What are shoulder braces?